 Use one hand and foot much better than the other (“Right/left dominance” starts at around age 7 and is set around fourth or fifth grade.)

-Develop hand-eye coordination quickly (This might be when you notice your child needs glasses.)
+Develop hand-eye coordination quickly (This might be when you learn a child needs glasses.)

 Show improvement in handwriting and the ability to use tools